JonathanSwinnen/HTTPython/README.md

 # CN_HTTP

 This project implements a simple HTTP 1.1 server and client.
+We made this project to get a deeper understanding of the HTTP Protocol while we were taking a Computer Networks class at KU Leuven.

 ## Python version & Libraries